Home Laundry vs Laundromat Cost Calculator

 Formula: C_l = L × (p + t)

 In this expression, is the laundromat price per load and is the travel or pickup cost per load.
 The calculator then compares the two monthly totals.
 If the laundromat total is lower, it reports laundromat use as cheaper.
 Otherwise, it reports home laundry as cheaper.
-In the event of an exact tie, the current script will still label home laundry as cheaper because of the way the comparison is written, so equal totals should be interpreted as effectively the same cost.
+In the event of an exact tie, the current script will still label home laundry as cheaper because of the way the comparison is written, so equal totals should be treated as the same cost.

 The difference between the two options can also be expressed directly as: